w3c/wg-effectiveness/process.md

 ## Closing a Group
 Groups may close because they have achieved their deliverables, reached their duration and do not wish to extend, or because they cannot achieve their charter goals for some reason (e.g. insufficent resources).

-The [Director](#) sends a mail to the AC to confirm a group has closed.
+The [Director](#the-director) sends a mail to the [AC](#advisory-committee-ac) to confirm a group has closed.

 # W3C Recommendations and Notes
 A W3C Recommendation is a recognised W3C standard (also referred to as a "Technical Report").
-W3C Recommendations have been agreed and approved by a W3C Working Group, the [AC](#) and the Director.
+W3C Recommendations have been agreed and approved by a W3C Working Group, the [AC](#advisory-committee-ac) and the [Director](#the-director).

 All W3C Recommendations can be found in the [index of W3C technical reports](https://www.w3.org/TR/).

-W3C Groups can also publish W3C Notes which are not Recommendation Track documents.
-These could be use case lists, guidance, status of abandonded work, etc.
+W3C Groups can also publish **W3C Notes** which are not Recommendation Track documents.
+Examples of W3C Notes include: lists of use cases, guidance, status of abandonded work, etc.

-Notes also follow the [The Recommendation Track](#).
+W3C Notes also follow the [The Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track).
 They are usually declared as notes in **Publication of zero or more revised Public Working Drafts:** stage.

 For more information please see the [W3C Process Document](https://w3c.github.io/w3process/#Note).

 ## Requirements for W3C Recommenations (Technical Reports)
-W3C Technical Reports are public documents at every stage on the [Recommendation Track](#).
+W3C Recommenations (Technical Reports) are public documents at every stage of the [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track).
 The document will display a set information including:

-* the document's maturity level (see [Recommendation Track](#))
+* The document's maturity level (see [Recommendation Track](#w3c-recommenation-technical-report-flow-the-recommendation-track))
-* the Working Group who developed the document
+* The Working Group who developed the document
-* instructions on how and where to file bugs
+* Instructions on how and where to file bugs
-* "next steps" for the document
+* "Next Steps" for the document
-* explanation on how this document relates to existing web standards
+* Explanation on how this document relates to existing web standards
-* explanation of changes from the previous document version (a "change log").
+* Explanation of changes from the previous document version (a "Change Log").

 ## Editors
 Every W3C Recommenation (Technical Report) will have one or more Editors.
 These Editors are responsible for writing a document in a way which reflects the decisions of the Working Group.
 All Editors must be members of the Working Group responsible for the document they are editing.